prisma/tiberius/README.md

 | `sql-browser-smol`       | SQL Browser implementation for the `TcpStream` of smol.                                                                          | `disabled` |
 | `integrated-auth-gssapi` | Support for using Integrated Auth via GSSAPI                                                                                     | `disabled` |

+Note: if you get a timeout on macOS you will need to use either `rustls` or `vendored-openssl`.

 ### Supported protocols

 Tiberius does not rely on any protocol when connecting to an SQL Server instance.
 Instead the `Client` takes a socket that implements the `AsyncRead` and `AsyncWrite` traits from the [futures-rs](https://crates.io/crates/futures) crate.